drkrillo/docs/creator/wearables-and-emotes/emotes/avatar-rig.md

 # Avatar Rig

-202A rig is a virtual skeleton that allows a model to move.
+A rig is a virtual skeleton that allows a model to move.
 It consists of a hierarchy of individual bones, much like a real life skeleton, and it works under a parent/child relationship.
 This document will cover some basic rigging concepts, such as bone position, bone orientation, deforming and non-deforming bones, the difference between IK and FK and their purposes.
 The structure of an avatar’s rig, custom attributes, and setup for animating can be found in [rig features](../wearables-and-emotes/emotes/rig-features.md).

 ## **The Basics**